BLACK1449/-ESX-BLACK-DOCS/README.md

 # ESX-BLACK-DOCS
 This Is A Simple Script That Allows To Display Google Files Ingame. note: This is my first script. there may be individual bugs :)

+BLACK x Scripts© - Since 2022

 # Controls:
-# f11: Open
+# F11: Öffnen / Open
-# ESC: Close
+# ESC: Schliessen / Close

 [DE]